 15 Conclusion: Sport Regulation between Brussels Effect and Brexit Dividend

 The editor of this volume, Jacob Kornbeck is a Policy Officer in the European Commission, but opinions expressed by him are strictly personal and do not render official positions of the European Commission or of the European Union.
 The same applies to the choice of contributors and the editorial work performed.
-Opinions expressed in chapters other than the Preface, Introduction and Conclusion are those of the contributors having signed the chapters in question.
+Opinions expressed in chapters other than the Preface, Introduction and Conclusion are those of the contributors.